Our use of Cookies

 Native to: Asia.

-Impact: a highly effective predator of insects, including honey bees and other beneficial species, which can cause significant losses to bee colonies, and potentially other native species.
+Impact: A highly effective predator of insects, including honey bees and other beneficial species, which can cause significant losses to bee colonies, and potentially other native species.

 Recording: Please report any suspected sightings of this species immediately with a photo, ideally via the links below: